 I do still have anxiety & deal with the heaviness of depression some days.
 But now I’m able to see it as a small part of a bigger picture.
 I’m able to approach it with more understanding, and am more gentle with myself on the harder days.

 This extra space and self-love has given me the ability to focus on other things that help with healing these disorders.
+I have my own life coach.
 I’ve been working through Lacy Phillips' Reparent, which addresses the root causes of where my anxieties come from.
 I have the energy to go out for walks more often and don’t panic when I leave the apartment.
 I’ve been able to create a routine for myself and stick to it most days.
 I’ve had the energy and interest in starting a daily meditation practice and setting aside time everyday to just connect with myself.
 I don’t believe it’s that the medication magically fixed me; I think it’s a key piece of a very large, intricate puzzle that’s missing like half the pieces and the photo of how to put it together.

 It hasn’t been easy.
 I’ve had a lot of side effects from the medication, especially nausea and dizziness.
 I’m lucky that my doctor eased me into the full dose, otherwise I don’t think I would have been able to stick to taking it.
-The fact that I was still recovering from surgery and dealing with these side effects anyways also helped.
+The fact that I was still recovering from surgery and dealing with some of these side effects anyways also helped.
 It’s also hard to not feel disappointed on the days that are really dark.
 It really hits home when things aren’t right, and the darkness feels extra heavy now that I know what it’s like to feel light.
 On those days it’s hard not to struggle with feeling abnormal because of these disorders.